osmbe/traffic-sign-project/readme.md

 **Issues / planned improvements**
-The current open tasks were still processed the old way, using a Python Notebook, QGIS and SPSS.
+* The current open tasks were still processed the old way, using a Python Notebook, QGIS and SPSS.
 @feleir rebuilt the entire processing flow in Python and built an automation so that the MapRoulette task can be updated weekly.
 This will be put in practice soon.
+* The amount of tasks can be a little daunting.
+We will experiment with the priority of tasks to make sure the most important signs are more visible than the less important ones.

 **Try it out**
 At https://maproulette.org/browse/challenges/23550.
 Detailed mapping instructions and resources there!